Mattnosekai/Fighting_Game_Demo_3_NEW/Lessons_Learned.md

 # Notes/Thoughts/Lessons learned during development

+**SUBROUTINE TO HANDLE ANIMATION/STATES**
+The subroutine knows with static variables if it is the first entry or not.
+The subroutine resets the variable that tracks this when it is done.
+The subroutine knows which frames of animation are next as well as the timer to track the time between frames.

 **For standing & crouching sprites**, (or any ground based sprites), **use a standard Y-Axis**.
 These sprites should have the same Y axis length , the highest sprite's Y axis length can be used.
 Not doing this causes sprites to be "jumpy".